jreisinger/docs/notes/mngt/talk-content.md

 5. You want to end up with 5 topics under each of the 5 chapters.
 6. Create super-simple slides.
 One slide == one message.
 Slides != handouts.

+NOTE
+* if you can't come up with at least 50 sub-topics you shouldn't give a talk
-NOTE: you are going to need 10-20 hours of preparation for an hour of talk.
+* you are going to need 10-20 hours of preparation for an hour of talk

 Source